dchenk/vite-ssr/README.md

 - `initialState`: Object that can be mutated during SSR to save any data to be serialized.
 This same object and data can be read in the browser.
 - `url`: Initial [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL).
-- `isClient`: Boolean similar to `import.meta.env.SSR`.
-Unlike the latter, `isClient` does not trigger tree shaking.
 - `request`: Available during SSR.
 - `redirect`: Isomorphic function to redirect to a different URL.
 - `writeResponse`: Function to add status or headers to the `response` object (only in backend).
-- `initialRoute`: Initial Route object, only in Vue.

 This context can also be accesed from any component by using `useContext` hook: